bg

 • How is XRP different from Bitcoin?

 They serve different purposes.
 Bitcoin is primarily viewed as a decentralized store of value ('digital gold'), while XRP is a specialized tool for payments.
-XRP is much faster (3-5 seconds vs. 10+ minutes for Bitcoin), cheaper, and more energy-efficient, but Bitcoin has a larger, more decentralized network.
+XRP is significantly faster (3-5 second settlement vs. 10+ minutes for Bitcoin), cheaper, and more energy-efficient.

 • Is XRP mined like Bitcoin?